Compute the 'feels-like' temperature for humans.

 Available in version 6.4.0 and later.

-load "$NCARG_ROOT/lib/ncarg/nclscripts/csm/heat_stress.ncl" function heat_humidex ( t : numeric, vp : numeric, iounit : integer, opt : integer ) return_val [dimsizes(t)] : float or double
+load "$NCARG_ROOT/lib/ncarg/nclscripts/csm/heat_stress.ncl" ; This library is automatically loaded ; from NCL V6.5.0 onward. ; No need for user to explicitly load. function heat_humidex ( t : numeric, vp : numeric, iounit : integer, opt : integer ) return_val [dimsizes(t)] : float or double

 Scalar or array containing temperature(s) [ units see iounit(0) ].vp